texadactyl/jacotest.go/README.md

 * Browse to https://medium.com/@yaravind/go-sqlite-on-windows-f91ef2dacfe
 * Follow the instructions for the combined 32- and 64- bit Windows installation.
 It references https://jmeubank.github.io/tdm-gcc/
-* **Do not use the 32-bit-only installation**
+* **Do not use the 32-bit-only installation** ; use this one: **MinGW-w64 based**
 * Be sure to put the resultant bin folder in the PATH.
-You may have to logout and re-login afterwards.

 ### Sqlite Database Run-time and Database Browser

 Jacotest uses an sqlite database to store test case results in addition to logging and summary reports - discussed later on.
 The following are steps to install the sqlite run-time and the sqlite browser:
 * Click on https://www.sqlitetutorial.net/download-install-sqlite/ .
 Follow the instructions.
 * Be sure to put the resultant bin folder in the PATH.
-You may have to logout and re-login afterwards.
 * Go to https://download.sqlitebrowser.org/DB.Browser.for.SQLite-3.12.2-win64.msi and do the usual Windows MSI installation.

+### Make PATH Updates Permanent

+In order to make sure that all of the PATH updates are effective,
+* Logout and re-login afterwards.
+* Check the new elements of the PATH variable.

 ### Installation of jacotest